 The Utah Business Forty under 40 Award honors some of Utah’s most established professionals, such as those who have founded companies, led nonprofits, and chaired influential organizations.
-Each year, it celebrates 40 young business professionals who are working to evolve the state of Utah’s business landscape.
-These 40 individuals (who are all under age 40 at the time of the award) are elevating our future and paving the way for a new state of success.
-Utah Business Forty under 40 Award nominees do not pay a fee to be included in the nomination process.
+Each year, it celebrates 40 different young business professionals who they believe are working to evolve the state of Utah’s business landscape.
+These 40 individuals (who are all under age 40 at the time of the award) are selected by Utah Business Magazine because they believe the individuals are "elevating our future and paving the way for a new state of success."
+Utah Business Magazine's Forty under 40 Award nominees do not pay a fee to be included in the nomination process.
 The award is not indicative of the wealth manager's future performance.
-The inclusion of a wealth manager on the Forty under 40 list should not be construed as an endorsement or testimonial of the wealth manager by Utah Valley 360, the sponsor of the award.
-Please keep in mind that working with a Utah Business Forty under 40 Award winner is no guarantee as to future investment success, nor is there any guarantee that the selected wealth managers will be awarded this accomplishment in the future.
+The inclusion of a wealth manager on the Forty under 40 list should not be construed as an endorsement or testimonial of the wealth manager or Olympus Wealth Management by Utah Valley 360, the sponsor of the award.
+Please keep in mind that working with a Utah Business Forty under 40 Award winner is no guarantee as to future investment success, nor is there any guarantee that the selected wealth managers will be awarded this type of accomplishment in the future.

 The Certified Financial Planner™ (CFP®) Designation: The CFP® certification is a voluntary certification; no federal or state law or regulation requires financial planners to hold CFP® certification.
 It is recognized in the United States and a number of other countries for its (1) high standard of professional education; (2) stringent code of conduct and standards of practice; and (3) ethical requirements that govern professional engagements with clients.

 To attain the right to use the CFP® marks, an individual must satisfactorily fulfill the following requirements: